Esna: Ancient city

 With the exception of the jamb of a gateway—now converted into a door-sill—of the reign of Thutmose II (Eighteenth Dynasty), the remains of Latopolis belong to the Ptolemaic or Roman eras.
 Ptolemy III Euergetes, the restorer of so many temples in Upper Egypt, was a benefactor to Latopolis, and he is depicted upon the walls of its temple followed by a tame lion, and in the act of striking down the chiefs of his enemies.
 The name of Ptolemy V Epiphanes is found also inscribed upon a doorway.
 Although the scale of the ruins are impressive, their sculptures and hieroglyphics attest to the decline of Egyptian art.
 The west wall features reliefs of Ptolemy VI Philometor and Ptolemy VIII Physcon.
 The pronaos, which alone exists, resembles in style that of Apollonopolis Magna (Edfu), and was begun not earlier than the reign of Claudius (41–54 AD), and completed in that of Vespasian, whose name and titles are carved on the dedicatory inscription over the entrance.
 On the ceiling of the pronaos is the larger Latopolitan Zodiac.
 The name of the emperor Geta, the last ruler that can be read in hieroglyphics, although partially erased by his brother and murderer Caracalla (212), is still legible on the walls of Latopolis.
 Before raising their own edifice, the Romans seem to have destroyed even the basements of the earlier Egyptian temple.
 The ceremonial way, which probably linked the quay to the temple, has disappeared.
 The quay bears cartouches of Marcus Aurelius.

-The cemetery west of the town, where the Lates niloticus was buried, also contains human burials dating of the Middle Kingdom to the Late Period.
+The cemetery west of the town, where the Lates niloticus was buried, also contains human burials dating from the Middle Kingdom to the Late Period.